 We are currently accepting nominations from students, alumni, faculty, and staff for the Dean of Students Award for Excellence in Undergraduate Academic Advising.

-Nominees will be notified, nominations made public and winners announced end of April.
+Nominees will be notified, nominations made public and winners announced early in May.

-All nominees, nominators, members and friends of the advising community will be invited to celebrate at the Award Reception, to be held on April 23 at Thomson House from 4-6 p.m.
+All nominees, nominators, members and friends of the advising community will be invited to celebrate at the Award Reception, to be held on Wednesday, May 15 at 4:00p.m.
+RSVP here.
 Please save the date for this event and we hope that you will be able to join us!